 A loan where lenders require collateral to serve as a protection against default.
 In many cases, startups and small businesses choose to use personal homes as collateral, but entrepreneurs can also use business assets.

-A government organization designed to provide support and resources to the more than 27 million small businesses in America.
+A government organization designed to provide support and resources to the 30+ million small businesses in America.
 As the majority employer in the country, small businesses are seen as vital to the economy and the SBA was set up to ensure they thrive.

 A business or venture that has recently begun operations.
 Although there is no set limit on how long a company can be called a startup, generally a company can get away with using the term for the first few years, even if a great deal of revenue has begun coming in.